-Sweet’s syndrome triggered by vaccination is so rare (only 10 cases reported in medical literature in the past 42 years) that a definite connection has not been established in all cases.
-Also, as infection is a more common trigger for Sweet’s syndrome than vaccination, you may be more likely to develop Sweet’s syndrome as a result of not having your vaccinations than having them.
+Sweet’s syndrome triggered by vaccination is incredibly rare (only 10 cases reported in medical literature, globally, in the past 42 years), and a definite connection has not been established in all reported cases.

-If someone tells you that Sweet’s syndrome is triggered by vaccinations because they are toxic or poisonous, or contain toxins or dangerous chemicals, then they either have no understanding of Sweet’s syndrome or vaccinations, are not telling you the truth or are trying to scare you, and will have no evidence to support their claims.
+If someone tells you that Sweet’s syndrome is triggered by vaccines because they are toxic or contain dangerous chemicals, then they either have no understanding of Sweet’s syndrome and vaccination, are not telling you the truth or are trying to scare you, and will have no evidence to support their claims.
 Sweet’s syndrome triggered by vaccination occurs because of errors in the innate immune system, and this part of the immune system responding to antigens in the way that it shouldn’t.
-It is nothing to do with toxins!
+It is nothing to do with vaccines being toxic.

 Xanthine oxidase inhibitors.